SoTrxII/encode-box/Readme.md

   - The result will use the video input video and the mixed audio
 + 0 video, 1 or more audio(s) and 1 image.
 In which case :
   - The audios tracks will be concatenated
-  - The result will use the looped image as the video track and the concatenated audio as the audio trac
+  - The result will use the looped image as the video track and the concatenated audio as the audio track
++ 0 video, 1 or more audio(s) and 0 image.
+In which case :
+  - The audios tracks will be concatenated
+  - The result will use a black background as the video track and the concatenated audio as the audio track

 Be aware that this endpoint is **entirely synchronous**, a 200 OK response will only be fired **after the encoding itself finished**.